 Mostly, the amazing Ranjan and his staff didn’t even have to be asked.
 If they thought we needed refreshing, they’d bring us a king coconut, when I was sick they brought me Ayurvedic tea, if they saw us heading to the pool, they’d bring out the pool toys for the children, and so it went on.
 The Max Wadiya family couldn’t do enough to make our stay as relaxed and comfortable as possible.

-The Location, Ambalangoda Beach.
+The Max Wadiya Location, a Villa on Ambalangoda Beach.

 Ambalangoda beach is quiet.
 Certain parts of Sri Lanka are, quite frankly, over-run with package tourists in season and these days we avoid them.
 Ambalangoda isn’t like that.

 The beach front at Max Wadiya had a few holiday makers, I don’t think I ever saw more than 2 or 3 on the beach at one time.
 There are a handful of other hotels nearby, each set back in their own grounds, there are no beach bars or touts.

 The sea is turquoise with crashing waves and in the early morning fishermen set immensely long nets from colourful wooden boats before hauling their catch, hand over hand, onto the shore.

 They are very happy for visitors to help them work.

 Turtles lay here, you’ll find turtle hatcheries nearby.